m-soro/Project_1/README.md

 - The ball velocity and CSS position property are two different data types.
 I keep on forgetting that these are strings and that these needed to be converted to ints before processing them.
 - What I could have done is define this properties as ints in the object's constructor class and then just concatenate the "px" after values have been processed and ready to be assigned to CSS.
 I didn't get to refactor this due to project deadline.
-- There are many tutorials on how to write a collision detection function, what I fopund helpful is to break this function down so I could fully understand it.
+- There are many tutorials on how to write a collision detection function, what I found helpful is to break this function down so I could fully understand it.
 I found it difficult to comprehend a long conditional statement.
 - I had a lot of confusion with the screen's X and Y coordinates.
 - Confusion with the ball X and Y values to CSS properties.
 I spent a lot of time trying to debug something simple like this.